lindosystems/lingoapi-python/README.md

-# The Python Interface to LINDO API.
+# The Python Interface to LINGO.

 This package requires Lingo and a valid license key.
 Please refer to [Lingo user manual](https://lindo.com/downloads/PDF/LINGO.pdf) for installation instructions, and to learn more about the Lingo modeling language.